Adekunle77/CurrencyConverter/README.md

 This app converts the currency of 156 countries.

 ## About
 This app uses an API from CurrencyConverterApi.com, which converts the currency of 156 countries.
-The user selects the countries currency, that they would like to convert from & to, enter an amount, which will be automatically converted.
+The user selects the country's currency, that they would like to convert from & to, enter an amount, which will automatically get converted.

 ## Development.
-Developing the I app, I used Xcode storyboard to lay out the design.
-I used MVVM design pattern, create Rest Api call function, used Codable to parse the retrieved JSON and wrote Unit Tests.
+Developing the I app, I used Xcode's storyboard for lay out of the design.
+I used MVVM design pattern, wrote a rest Api call function, used Codable to parse the retrieved JSON, and wrote Unit Tests.

 ## MVVM
 I decided to use MVVM design pattern, because I like how it separates the logic away from the view.
 Plus, I intended to add some additional features soon, to the app.
 I feel that it would be easy to add extra classes and code, using this design pattern.